Turning traditional techniques into future innovations

 A day for celebrating and learning about Etruscan civilisation through its many historical, geographical and cultural touchpoints.
 Throughout this fast-paced day we'll explore the traditions, archaeology, foodstuffs, rituals, recipes and anthropology of the ancient civilisation which brought wine, sheep, olives and more from the Middle East to Italy.

-Hosts: Dr Helen Farr, (Archaeologist), Sarah Wolferstan (Olive Oil expert), Montalcino (local restaurant), charlotte horton (Castello di Potentino), Voula Halliday (Writer & chef, toronto)
+Hosts: Dr Helen Farr, (Archaeologist), Sarah Wolferstan (CULTURAL HERITAGE SPECIALIST), Montalcino (local restaurant), charlotte horton (Castello di Potentino), Voula Halliday (Writer & chef, toronto)

 Day 3: Monday November 5th - Wine Day